European shares steady on Italian cabinet formation

 Italian 10-year bond yields climbed above 7 percent, widely viewed as unsustainable, while yields on bonds issued by France, the Netherlands and Austria, which along with Germany form the core of the euro zone, also rose despite the European Central Bank's intervention to calm the market.

-The euro zone's blue chip Euro STOXX 50 .STOXX50E, which was 0.6 percent higher at 2,267.96 points, moved back up after testing support at its 50-day moving average near 2,221, which is also a 50 percent retracement from the September-October extremes.
+The euro zone's blue chip Euro STOXX 50, which was 0.6 percent higher at 2,267.96 points, moved back up after testing support at its 50-day moving average near 2,221, which is also a 50 percent retracement from the September-October extremes.

 "This makes the range 2,200-2,290, formed by Fibonacci retracements, to be in place in the near term.
 There are downside risks given the difficulties in breaking above the resistance area and the series of the lower lows and lower highs," Dmytro Bondar, technical analyst at RBS, said.